-ART 284 Ceramics II 0 6 0 3

-Prerequisites: ART 283

-Corequisites: None
+Prerequisites: ART 122 Corequisites: None

-This course covers advanced hand building and wheel techniques.
+This course provides an exploration of the creative and technical methods of sculpture with focus on the traditional processes.
+Emphasis is placed on developing basic skills as they pertain to three-dimensional

+Title Hours Per Week Prefix No. Course CL LB CLINIC CR expression in various media.
+Upon completion, students should be able to show competence in variety of sculptural approaches.
+ART 282 Sculpture II 0 6 0 3 Prerequisites: ART 281 None Corequisites: This course builds on the visual and technical skills learned in ART 281.
+Emphasis is placed on developing original solutions to sculptural problems in a variety of media.
+Upon completion, students should be able to express individual ideas using the techniques and materials of sculpture.
+ART 283 Ceramics I 0 6 0 3 Prerequisites: None Corequisites: None This course provides an introduction to three-dimensional design principles using the medium of clay.
+Emphasis is placed on fundamentals of forming, surface design, glaze application, and firing.
+Upon completion, students should be able to demonstrate skills in slab and coil construction, simple wheel forms, glaze technique, and creative expression.
+Ceramics II 0 6 0 ART 284 3 Prerequisites: ART 283 Corequisites: None This course covers advanced hand building and wheel techniques.
 Emphasis is placed on creative expression, surface design, sculptural quality, and glaze effect.
-Upon completion, students should be able to demonstrate a high level of technical competence in forming and glazing with a development of three-dimensional awareness.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
+Upon completion, students should be able to demonstrate a high level of technical competence in forming and glazing with a development of threedimensional awareness.
+6 3 ART 288 Studio 0 0 Prerequisites: None Corequisites: None This course provides the opportunity for advanced self-determined work beyond the limits of regular studio course sequences.

-ART 288 Studio 0 6 0 3

-Prerequisites: None

-Corequisites: None

-This course provides the opportunity for advanced self-determined work beyond the limits of regular studio course sequences.
 Emphasis is placed on creative self-expression and in-depth exploration of techniques and materials.
 Upon completion, students should be able to create original projects specific to media, materials, and techniques.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-12 Piedmont Community College | Course Descriptions Prefix No. Course Title Hours P

-No. Course Title Hours Per Week CL.
-LB.
-CLINIC CR.

-ATR 112 Into to Automation 0 2 0 1

-Prerequisites:

-Corequisites:

-This course introduces the basic principles of automated systems and describes the tasks that technicians perform on the job.
+ATR 112 Into to Automation 0 2 0 1 Prerequisites: Corequisites: This course introduces the basic principles of automated systems and describes the tasks that technicians perform on the job.
 Topics include the history, development, and current applications of robots and automated systems including their configuration, operation, components, and controls.
 Upon completion, students should be able to understand the basic concepts of automation and robotic systems.

 BIO 111 General Biology I 3 3 0 4

-Prerequisites D MA 010, DMA 020, DMA 030, a and DRE 098

-Corequisites: N lone

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, cell structure and function, metabolism and energy transformation, genetics, evolution, classification, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.